hakobera/influga/README.md

   "port": 8086,
   "database": "db",
   "username": "root",
-  "password": "root",
+  "password": "root"
-  "useProxy": true
 }
 ```

 Config file template is created to `influga-config.json`.
-Open this file on your editer and edit values for your environment.
+Open this file on your editor and edit values for your environment.

 | Name            | Description                             |
 | --------------- | --------------------------------------- |